PrajwalVandana/maestro-cli/readme.md

 conda install libsndfile ffmpeg cffi
 ```

-`maestro` uses [just_playback](https://github.com/cheofusi/just_playback) to play sound, which uses a C library called [miniaudio](https://github.com/mackron/miniaudio).
-Unfortunately, the creators did not provide wheels, so installation of `just_playback` and therefore `maestro` usually fails if there's any (compatibility or otherwise) problems with your C/C++ compiler.
+`maestro-cli` uses [just_playback](https://github.com/cheofusi/just_playback) to play sound, which uses a C library called [miniaudio](https://github.com/mackron/miniaudio).
+Unfortunately, the creators did not provide wheels, so installation of `just_playback` and therefore `maestro-cli` usually fails if there's any (compatibility or otherwise) problems with your C/C++ compiler.
 Here are platforms where there are known issues:

 #### Apple Silicon